 It is recommended that the zero oxygen point be taken first.
-This can be done by two different techniques: flush the sensor with a continuous stream of inert gas (e.g., Nitrogen or Argon), or place the sensor in a 5-10% by weight solution of Na_2SO_3 (sodium sulfite).
+This can be done by flushing the sensor with a continuous stream of inert gas (e.g., Nitrogen or Argon) or placing the sensor in a 5-10% by weight solution of Na_2SO_3 (sodium sulfite).